CPT-odd Photon in Vacuum-Orthogonal Model: The CPT-odd Vacuum-Orthogonal Model

 where $\mathcal{R}$ is defined as

 The dispersion relation in \refe{\ref{General Vacuum-orthogonal dispersion relation3}} has three roots: $\omega=p$ and $\mathcal{R}(\omega,p)\pm1=0$.
-As can be clearly deduced from \reft{\ref{Table-cscops}}, the first root is the conventional dispersion relation that $\hat{k}_{AF}^{(cn)}$ gives rise, and the other two are the dispersion relations that the birefringent solutions, which $\hat{k}_{AF}^{(bf)}$ gives rise, obey.
+As can be clearly deduced from \reft{\ref{Table-cscops}}, the first root is the conventional dispersion relation that the selection of nonzero $\hat{k}_{AF}$ components lying on the coefficient subspace $\hat{k}_{AF}^{(cn)}$ gives rise, and the other two are the dispersion relations that the birefringent solutions, which a selection of $\hat{k}_{AF}\in\hat{k}_{AF}^{(bf)}$ gives rise, obey.
 However, to prevent any ambiguity, the dispersion relations for the specific cases will be explicitly calculated below.

-In the vacuum orthogonal coefficient subspace, the term \mbox{$p(\hat{k}_{AF})_s=p(\hat{k}_{AF})_0-\omega(\hat{k}_{AF})_r$} for $\hat{k}_{AF}^{(b)}$ becomes \begin{widetext}
+In the vacuum orthogonal coefficient subspace, the term \mbox{$p(\hat{k}_{AF})_s=p(\hat{k}_{AF})_0+\omega(\hat{k}_{AF})_r$} for $\hat{k}_{AF}^{(b)}$ becomes \begin{widetext}

 \end{widetext} hence,

 Once this is inserted into the the dispersion relations in \reft{\ref{Table-cscops}}, they become